rohitsupekar/self-docker-k8s/readme.md

 - `docker container ls -a`: lists all containers
 - `docker container logs <container name>`
 - `docker top <container name>` : shows processes inside the container
-- `docker ps` : shows both running and stopped containers
+- `docker ps` : shows both running and stopped containers (old command)
+- `docker image ls`: show all the local images available

 What happens when we do `docker container run`?
 - Looks for image locally, if not, then go to Docker Hub and download the latest version